EllisTheEllice/raspi-alarm/README.md

 without the need to SSH into your raspberry.
 Of course it is possible to run this webapp on the raspberry itself.
 The installation section covers how to do that.

 **Using AWS services implies costs.
-They are really low, but they will arise.
-See here for pricing of the used services**
+They are really low, but they will occur.
+See here for pricing of the used services:**
 - [AWS SNS pricing](https://aws.amazon.com/sns/pricing/)
 - [AWS S3 pricing](https://aws.amazon.com/sns/pricing/)